Easton Capital

 Series A in 2007

-Gentis is a company focused on developing minimally invasive biomaterials-based products aimed at treating early-stage degeneration of the spine.
-Founded in 2000 and headquartered in Wayne, Pennsylvania, the company's flagship product, DiscCell, is an injectable, in-situ setting, radio-opaque, non-hydrogel polymer material designed to augment or replace the diseased nucleus pulposus of the spinal disc.
-This innovative solution helps patients prevent the recurrence of back or leg pain at the treatment site, addressing a significant need in spinal healthcare.
+Gentis is a developer of biomaterials-based products focused on addressing early-stage degeneration of the spine.
+Founded in 2000 and headquartered in Wayne, Pennsylvania, the company offers a patented product called DiscCell.
+This innovative injectable material is designed to augment or replace the diseased nucleus pulposus of the spinal disc.
+DiscCell is characterized by its in-situ setting, radio-opacity, and non-hydrogel polymer composition, which collectively aim to alleviate back or leg pain and prevent recurrence at the treatment site.

 Biolex Therapeutics